learn-academy-2023-bravo/treasure-hunt-triciasykes/README.md

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
   - branch: tree-emoji
+  - made a copy of the board using the spread operator
+  - updated the value of the square at particular index to be a tree
+  - CTRL + CMD + Space

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.

+- branch: treasure-bomb

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.